 100% exclusive content for the price of a cup of coffee.

 With TV+, you can watch well-produced, big-budget TV shows from famed directors, and starring award-winning actors and actresses across all your Apple devices and with up to six members of your Family Sharing group.

-How to pair a new remote to Apple TV
+How to pair a Siri Remote to your Apple TV

 How to reset your Siri Remote

-- Simultaneously press the Menu and Volume Up buttons.
+- Press and hold the Menu and Volume Up buttons at the same time.

 You'll see a message pop up in the top-right corner of your TV telling you that the remote is paired or pairing.